Grant Shapps: Liz Truss's tax cuts were clearly the wrong approach

 "After 13 years of low growth, squeezed wages and higher taxes under the Tories, only Labour offers the leadership and ideas to fix our economy and to get it growing."

-While Liz Truss resigned as prime minister, she is still serving in parliament as the MP for South West Norfolk.
+While Ms Truss resigned as prime minister, she is still serving in parliament as the MP for South West Norfolk.